-The department oversees transport regulatory policy and
+The department oversees transport

-part of the government's integrated strategies to improve public and private transport, freight and ports
+integrated strategy to improve public and private transport, freight and ports

-efficiency and other major infrastructure in urban
+efficiency and other major infrastructure in urban and rural Victoria.

 Regional Network Development Plan